Undline/UndChain/readme.md

 ---

-## Digital Assets on UndChain
+## Digital Assets on Modulr

 In the era of decentralized networks, **digital assets** are the backbone of user engagement, creativity, and commerce.
-Unlike traditional NFTs, which merely record ownership, UndChain’s assets bring enforceable rights, clear usage terms, and choices for creators and users alike.
-This section provides an overview of the contract types, enforcement mechanisms, and protections that make UndChain’s digital assets uniquely valuable.
+Unlike traditional NFTs, which merely record ownership, Modulr’s assets bring enforceable rights, clear usage terms, and choices for creators and users alike.
+This section provides an overview of the contract types, enforcement mechanisms, and protections that make Modulr’s digital assets uniquely valuable.

 #### Predefined Digital Asset Contracts

-Each digital asset on UndChain is governed by a **predefined contract** that determines how it can be used, shared, and monetized.
+Each digital asset on Modulr is governed by a **predefined contract** that determines how it can be used, shared, and monetized.
 These contracts are color-coded for easy recognition, ensuring transparency for creators and users at all levels.
 Here’s a summary of the five contract types:

 1. **⚪ Unregistered (Gray)**: Basic NFT-like ownership recorded on-chain without enforceable rights or protections.